 END FUNCTION

-Okay, now what?
-Well, now we can pool our data and see if a word already exists in a list.
 For the following example, the hash table has been reduced to only 17 entries while the list has been extended to 32 words.
 Ideally, we should give the array a prime number of slots to increase the odds of an evenly repartition of entries.
-As a reminder, a prime number is a number that only has two strictly unique divisors: one and itself.
+As a reminder, a prime number is a number that has two divisors: one and itself (meaning that 1 is not a prime number.)

 DECLARE FUNCTION getHash%(src AS STRING)